rudolphreti/BewerbungMaster/README.md

    - Position
    - Company

 The `Crawlers` directory contains sample crawlers for extracting this data written in Python/Selenium.
+You need to have a chrome webdriver version, which is compatible with your Chrome-Browser: https://googlechromelabs.github.io/chrome-for-testing/

 2. You can create your own documents in the `Users` directory within `wwwroot`.
 Make sure to indicate this directory in the `appsetings.Development.json` file.